jamshid-zayniyev/weather/README.md

 - Displays temperature, weather status, location, and more
 - Fetches live data from OpenWeatherMap API
 - Clean and minimal UI
-- Built with plain React.js (no TypeScript)
+- Built with plain React.js

 ## 🛠️ Technologies Used
 - React.js